audiosocket/heroku-env/README.md

 default app name.

 If you specify a pattern, it'll be used to munge the `--app` argument if it's passed.
-It will also expand the default.
 Use `%s` to mark the part of the pattern you'd like to replace.
 Example:

     $ heroku foo --app master  # is actually...
     $ heroku foo --app audiosocket-awesometown-master

+If you specify a default, it'll be added and expanded as well.
+Example:

+    $ heroku foo  # is actually...
+    $ heroku foo --app audiosocket-awesometown-next

+It'll also try to be smart about `--app` when it shouldn't be munged, but no guarantees.

 ## Install/Upgrade